Evolution of an Artist

 Jane's mixed media works combine her mono print paper (made with a polymer printing plate) with a variety of paints, inks and texture tools to create depth that draws the viewer in.
 She used this process to illustrate Willa's Journey Home in 2014, available locally at The Novel Neighbor (http://thenovelneighbor.com/) and through the illustrator.

-Jane's style is evolving as she continues to experiment with new mediums (colored pencils, markers, watercolor, photography) although paint and cut mono print paper remain favorites.
-Her acrylic paintings, commonly feature nature imagery and explore themes such as growth, connection and purpose.
+Jane's style is evolving as she continues to experiment with new mediums and tools although paint and cut mono print paper remain favorites.
+Her recent paper collages feature doorway or arch imagery.
+Her acrylic paintings commonly feature nature imagery and explore themes such as growth and connection.